Written Exam Preparation

 Essex County (NJ)

-The officials at the Essex County Police Academy commonly announce the Alternate Route Program competitive process in February of each year for an early June test administration.
+The officials at the Essex County Police Academy have indicated an upcoming announcement for the Alternate Route Program competitive process.
 Once the next exam is announced, CCS Test Prep® will have a prep program scheduled to assist serious candidates in scoring high on the exam.
 Use the CONTACT FORM below to join the CCS Test Prep® email list for updates.